amelialaundy/amelialaundy.github.io/week_1/readme.md

 ## Remember your Expectations for the Unit!
 - Give feedback for each person you paired with. *You need to submit at least 5 pieces of feedback in this unit*
 - Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit*
-- Make sure you've signed up for GPS 1.1 and 1.2 (These must be done in a session with guide.
+- Make sure you've signed up for GPS 1.1 and 1.2 (Email invites will go out during the week; These must be done in a session with guide.
 They may not be done any other way, so make sure you sign up early!)

 ## Submitting your work
 You need to submit your work through by Sunday at 11:59pm.

-Towards the end of each week, you will receive a link with a form to fill-in.
-If you haven't completed all the assignment by the end of the week please email your Phase 0 Facilitator to let them know.
+Towards the end of each week, you will receive a link with a form to fill-in to submit links to your Github repository and files.
+If you haven't completed all the assignments by the end of the week please email your Phase 0 Facilitator to let them know.

 Expect to submit your links for each of the following: